Pupil Premium 2017-2018

 - Supporting trip costs, supporting external tutoring costs

-The impact of this funding is demonstrated by our continuing excellent results at GCSE, and the following data evidence that the outcomes for pupils eligible for FSM are above national averages.
+The impact of this funding is demonstrated by our continuing excellent results at GCSE, remaining above National Average in all key measures at KS4.